I have a “main process” that I interpret as my self. But, it’s running on a system with a bunch of other processes.

 • Overriding “this is hard” message wrt math and trying some more anyways.

 Honestly the more you look at it, the avoid discomfort software really looks like a virus.
 Can this virus be contagious?
-Maybe. conformity The cure certainly can be contagious: it can be inspirational to see other people override this process.
+Yes: pressure towards conformity is real — if you surround yourself with lazy people, it’s easier to be lazy.
+The cure certainly can be contagious: it can be inspirational to see other people override this process.
 In any case, neither of these are strict rules.
 I think if you develop the right mindset then actually being exposed to examples of other people being ruled by avoid discomfort can further repulse you from this habit.
-But you want to be careful with this is judging people a good idea?.
+But you want to be a little careful with this (avoid judging people harshly).